anhvungoc21/mapty-clone/README.md

 # Mapty Clone

+A web app for recording personal exercises
-A project built following tutorials in the Udemy Complete JavaScript Course 2022 by Jonas Schmedtmann.
+Project built following tutorials in the Udemy Complete JavaScript Course 2022 by Jonas Schmedtmann.

+## Features
+_Features that are already present in the original tutorial_
+- Automatically generate map based on current location
+- Create exercise (running & cycling) entries & map pins with details such as distance, time, etc.

-## Added features
+## Further added features

-- CRUD (Create, Read, Update, Delete) functionality for exercise entries
+- Added delete and delete all functionalities for entries
-- More aesthetic help and alert messages
+- Improved aesthetics for help and alert messages